 Importantly, it provides much-needed coverage for Smart Cities initiatives at the Shire of Cardinia.

-M innovation is working with the neighbouring City of Casey to roll out Smart Cities solutions such as an asset prediction and service optimisation system (APSone).
+M innovation is working with the neighboring City of Casey to roll out Smart Cities solutions such as an asset prediction and service optimisation system (APSone).

 The system is designed to forecast the performance of Casey’s asset management and capital works function on its 400,000 assets for the next 50 years.
 APSone has identified millions of dollars in savings and performance improvements across the municipality.